 Push Authentication

-Push authentication lets users approve or deny login requests directly from their mobile device — no passwords, no one-time codes.
+Push authentication lets users approve or deny login requests directly from their mobile device — no password, no one-time code.
 When a login is attempted, LumoAuth sends a push notification to the user's enrolled device.
 The user reviews the request details and taps Approve or Deny.
+A denial rejects the login and records an audit event.

 How It Works

-If the user taps Deny, the login attempt is rejected and an audit event is recorded.
+If the user taps Deny, the login is rejected and an audit event is recorded.

 Enrolling a Device